cleanlab/cleanlab/README.md

 - Get started [here](https://docs.cleanlab.ai/)!
 Install via `pip` or `conda` as described [here](https://docs.cleanlab.ai/).
 - Developers who install the bleeding-edge from source should refer to [this master branch documentation](https://docs.cleanlab.ai/master/index.html).
 - For help, check out our detailed [FAQ](https://docs.cleanlab.ai/stable/tutorials/faq.html), [Github Issues](https://github.com/cleanlab/cleanlab/issues?q=is%3Aissue), or [Slack](https://cleanlab.ai/slack).
 We welcome any questions!

+**Practicing data-centric AI can look like this:**
+1. Train initial ML model on original dataset.
+2. Utilize this model to diagnose data issues (via cleanlab methods) and improve the dataset.
+3. Train the same model on the improved dataset.
+4. Try various modeling techniques to further improve performance.

+Most folks jump from Step 1 → 4, but you may achieve big gains without *any* change to your modeling code by using cleanlab!
+Continuously boost performance by iterating Steps 2 → 4 (and try to evaluate with *cleaned* data).

 ## Use cleanlab with any model for most ML tasks